-A regular employee who has completed four hundred and eighty hours (480) of employment may request a leave of absence without pay, subject to the Employer's approval.
-An employee who wishes to apply for such leave shall, except in cases of emergency, state his/her request in writing at least two (2) weeks prior to the commencement of the requested leave.
+- (a) A regular employee who has completed four-hundred-andeighty hours (480) of employment may request a leave of absence without pay, subject to the Employer's approval.
+An employee who wishes to apply for such leave shall, except in cases of emergency, state their request in writing at least two (2) weeks prior to the commencement of the requested leave.
 The request shall include the commencement date and the reason for the request.
-Subject to the Employer's operational requirements, the leave shall not be unreasonably withheld.
-When such leave is authorized, health and welfare benefits shall be maintained at the employee's expense.
+Subject to the Employer's operational requirements, the leave shall not be unreasonably withheld. - (b) Subject to (c) and (d) below, when such leave is authorized, health and welfare benefits shall be maintained at current cost share. - (c) Any regular employee granted unpaid leave of absence totaling up to twenty (20) working days in any year shall continue to accumulate seniority and all benefits and shall return to their former job and rate of pay. - (d) If an unpaid leave of absence or an accumulation of unpaid leaves of absence exceeds twenty (20) working days in any year, excluding Employment Standards Act job-protected leaves, the employee shall not accumulate benefits from the twenty-first (21st) day of the unpaid leave to the last day of the unpaid leave but shall accumulate seniority and receive credit for previously earned benefits upon expiration of the unpaid leave.